Here are the Top Ten HR Practices that can help you achieve your organizational goals every year.

 3. Performance linked bonuses

 Awarding bonuses or including a variable component in compensation can be both an incentive and a disillusionment based on how it is administered and communicated.
 Bonuses must be designed in such a way that employees understand that there is no payout unless the company hits a certain level of profitability.
 Additional criteria could be the team’s success and the individual’s performance.
+It is good for employee retention also.

-4. 360 degree performance management feedback system
+4. 360 Degree performance management feedback system

 This system, which solicits feedback from seniors (including the boss), peers, and subordinates, has been increasingly embraced as the best available method for collecting performance feedback.
 Every person in the team is responsible for giving relevant, positive and constructive feedback.